Battle of Alam el Halfa: 31 August

 As the Panzer divisions approached the ridge, the Panzer IV F2 tanks opened fire at long range and destroyed several British tanks.
 The British Grants were handicapped by their hull-mounted guns that prevented them from firing from hull-down positions.
 When the Germans came into range, they were exposed to the fire of the brigade and their tanks were hard hit.
 An attempt to outflank the British was thwarted by anti-tank guns and with night beginning to fall and fuel running short because of the delays and heavy consumption over the bad 'going', General Gustav von Vaerst, the Afrika Korps commander, ordered the Panzers to pull back.
 During this engagement, the Germans lost 22 tanks and the British 21.

-There had also been hard infantry fighting.
-In the central sector, the Italians of the 25th Infantry Division "Bologna" and German Infantry Regiment 433 attacked several Indian, South African and New Zealand units on Ruweisat Ridge, and managed to capture Point 211 but were later driven off by a counter-attack.
-Although the Official History of New Zealand in the Second World War 1939–45 refers to the Italo-German infantry action as simply 'feints', Captain Cyril Falls, a British military historian, wrote that it was a strong counter-attack requiring an equal response.
+In the central sector, the 25th Infantry Division "Bologna" and German Infantry Regiment 433 attacked several Indian, South African and New Zealand units on Ruweisat Ridge and managed to capture Point 211 but were later driven off by a counter-attack.

 1–2 September

-The night of 31 August – 1 September brought no respite for the Axis forces, as the Albacore and Wellington bombers returned to the attack, concentrating on the Axis supply lines.
-This added to Rommel's supply difficulties as Allied action had sunk over 50 percent of the 5000 LT of petrol promised to him by Mussolini.
+The night of 31 August/1 September brought no respite for the Axis forces, as the Albacore and Wellington bomber combinations returned to the attack, concentrating on the Axis supply lines.
+This added to Rommel's supply difficulties as Allied action had sunk over 50 per cent of the 5000 LT of petrol promised to him by Mussolini.
 On 1 September the 21st Panzer Division was inactive (probably because of a lack of fuel) and operations were limited to an attack by the 15th Panzer Division toward the eastern flank of the 22nd Armoured Brigade.
 The attack started at dawn but was quickly stopped by a flank attack from the 8th Armoured Brigade.
-The Germans suffered little, as the British were under orders to spare their tanks for the coming offensive but they could make no headway either and were heavily shelled.
+The Germans suffered little, as the British were under orders to spare their tanks for the coming offensive but they could make no headway either and were severely shelled.
 The 132nd Armoured Division "Ariete" and 133rd Armoured Division "Littorio" had moved up on the left of the Afrika Korps and the 90th Light Division and elements of Italian X Corps had drawn up to face the southern flank of the New Zealand box.
 Air raids continued throughout the day and night and on the morning of 2 September, realising his offensive had failed and that staying in the salient would only add to his losses, Rommel decided to withdraw.